C Drive Full, D Drive Empty [Safe & Quick Solutions]

 If you have adjacent unallocated space, you can try Disk Management.
 But remember to back up your files just in case because this process can harm them if anything goes wrong.
 Refer to the steps below to use Disk Management:

 Step 1.
-Hit "Windows+X," and you will see a menu where you can select Disk Management.
+To access the Disk Management utility, press the "Windows+X" keys on your keyboard, and a menu will appear where you can select Disk Management.

 Step 2.
-Right-click C drive in the tool's interface and choose "Extend Volume...".
+Right-click on the C drive in the tool's interface and select "Extend Volume..." from the context menu.

 related articles